Career Development Survival Kit: Enhance Employability and Improve Career Prospects of Teachers and Students

-DAY 2: Relevant theoretical models (e.g. Parsons, Holland, DOTS, Krumboltz) will be presented, basic terminology introduced and relevant skills for a 21st century career management presented.
-Participants will be informed about the relevant career guidance policies and the labour market.
-We will encourage the participants to relate the received knowledge to their own career development.
-They will participate in exercises that can be adjusted for their use in the classroom.
+Relevant theoretical models (e.g. Parsons, Holland, DOTS, Krumboltz) and skills for a 21st century career management be presented and basic terminology introduced.
+The participants are informed about the relevant career guidance policies and labour market and encouraged to relate the received knowledge to their own career development.
+They also engage in the exercises that can be adjusted for different uses in the classroom.

-DAY 3: The participants will use different techniques and tools (e.g. values diamond, check lists, Dilts pyramid) to identify their values, skills and goals in relation to the four biggest influencing factors (self, family, work, wider environment) .
-They will compare and contrast them with the findings of the self-analysis.
-They will use the insights to enhance their future career path.
+Identification of different tools and techniques (e.g. values diamond, check lists, Dilts pyramid) for identification of one's own values, skills and goals in relation to the four biggest influencing factors (self, family, work, wider environment).
+We compare and contrast them with the findings of the self-analysis, which gives us insight to the future career path.

-DAY 4: The participants will set medium and long-term goals for their career using appropriate coaching tools (e.g. GOAL and GROW models).
-They will design their own career plans.
-In order to realize goals, different strategies will be identified that fit the participants’ wishes, expectations and attitudes.
-Possible obstacles will be tackled, analysed and strategies how to overcome them discussed.
-The concept of fixed and growth mindsets by Carol Dweck will be introduced and practiced.
+The participants set medium and long-term goals for their career using appropriate coaching tools (e.g. GOAL and GROW models) and design their own career plans.
+In order to realise all this, case-specific strategies are identified, possible obstacles tackled and strategies how to overcome them discussed.
+The concept of fixed and growth mindsets by Carol Dweck is introduced and practiced.

 The analysis of gained knowledge and skills and key learning points are discussed.
 We share ideas about the ways colleagues and students can be supported in their career management, plan the follow up activities, dissemination and implementation of learning outcomes.

 Evaluation and farewell.

 * Some changes in the programme are possible - the content of the course is always adapted to the participants previous knowledge, expectations and requirements.